byte-origin/Odyssey/README.md

-# byte-odyssey.github.io
+# Odyssey
 A chat client made by BYTe